fengjixuchui/AurumRE/README.md

 # AurumRE
 Reverse engineering of Aurum Ricochet anti-cheat driver

+### DISCLAIMER

+I am trying my best however informations at this repository may be not accurate.

 ### CONTRIBUTION

 Your contribution is welcome. if you find valuable information of any and if you mind share, do not heistate to open issue or PRs.